MarcDagher/Bound_Harmony/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app for ordering coffee on-the-go, making it easier for coffee lovers to get their favorite beverages without waiting in line.
+> A mobile app for connecting lovers together and assisting them through a fun and harmonious relationship.
 >
-> Coffee Express aims to streamline the coffee-ordering process by providing a user-friendly platform for customers to place orders and pick up their coffee at their convenience.
-We believe in enhancing the coffee experience by saving time and ensuring customer satisfaction.
+> Bound Harmony first requires the users, who probably are in a relationship, to connect their accounts and fill a survey.
+To make their relationship smoother, Bound Harmony will provide the couple with date suggestions, bonding activities and gift ideas.
+To make it even better, our cupid will be ready to give advice at any time!

 ### User Stories
+- As an admin, I want a tool that helps me understand what my users are interested in.
+- As a user, I'm too busy to plan ahead of every date.
-- As a user, I want to browse the menu, so I can find my favorite coffee drinks.
+- As a user, I would like to spend some quality time with my partner and enhance our relationship.
-- As a user, I want to customize my order, so I can add or remove ingredients according to my preferences.
+- As a user, sometimes I need help with taking decisions and solving my relationship problems.
-- As a user, I want to pay for my order through the app, so I can avoid waiting in line at the store.
+- As a user, I find it difficult to come up with gift ideas.

 <br><br>